TrellixVulnTeam/swahilipython_SCMU/Doc/library/plistlib.rst

    as instances of :class:`bytes`, otherwise it is returned as instances of :class:`Data`.

-   The *dict_type* is the type used for dictionaries that are read from the plist file.
+   The *dict_type* is the type used for dictionaries that are read kutoka the plist file.

-   XML data for the :data:`FMT_XML` format is parsed using the Expat parser from :mod:`xml.parsers.expat` -- see its documentation for possible exceptions on ill-formed XML.
+   XML data for the :data:`FMT_XML` format is parsed using the Expat parser kutoka :mod:`xml.parsers.expat` -- see its documentation for possible exceptions on ill-formed XML.
 Unknown elements will simply be ignored by the plist parser.